yeoman/generator-webapp/docs/README.md

 $ gulp serve
 ```

-This will fire up a local web server, open http://localhost:9000 in your default browser and watch files for changes, reloading the browser automatically via [LiveReload].
+This will fire up a local web server, open http://localhost:9000 in your default browser and watch files for changes, reloading the browser automatically.

 To run the tests in the browser, run: